 Uses of Supercomputers

 Because of their superiority, supercomputers are not intended for your everyday tasks.
-They are intended for exhaustive scientific applications that require complex and real-time processing.
+They handle exhaustive scientific applications that require complex and real-time processing.

 - In the field of science, researchers use these machines to compute and model properties of biological compounds like protein and human blood.
 They are also used to interpret new diseases and strains, and predict illness behavior and treatment.